Arishsingh/Arishsingh/README.md

-I'm approaching a well-earned retirement.
+I'm approaching to a well-earned retirement.